Complicity Lawyer Aggressively Defending Your Rights in Nassau County

 Schedule A Case Evaluation With Our Experienced Nassau County Complicity Attorney Today

 Have you been charged with criminal liability for conduct of another?
 If you were complicit in the commission of a crime, you need to seek legal representation from complicity defense attorney Gianni Karmily right away.
 You may not have been the one to commit the crime, but you can still face serious consequences for your involvement.
 Let Gianni work tirelessly to help you protect your freedom.
-To schedule a case evaluation with Law Firm of Gianni Karmily, PLLC, call 516-630-3405 or fill out the form on this website.
+To schedule a confidential case evaluation with the Law Firm of Gianni Karmily, PLLC, call our Great Neck office at (516) 630-3405 or our Hempstead office at (516) 614-4228.